-Symbol Reference to Symbol Description of course learning outcome programme learning outcome KNOWLEDGE W_01 The student understands the importance of informatics and its K_W01, K_W03, applicationsThe student knows the basic concepts related to the optimization method K_W06 W_02 The student knows selected issues of linear programming K_W01, K_W03, K_W06 W_03 The student understands the importance of optimization methods to solve practical problems K_W01, K_W03, K_W06 SKILLS U_01 The student is able to apply the basic concepts of optimization methods K_U20, K_U22 U_02 The student is able to use selected methods of linear programming K_U07, K_U20, K_U22 U_03 The student is able to implement selected algorithms of optimization methods K_U07, K_U11 K_U20, K_U22 SOCIAL COMPETENCIES K_01 The student sees the need to use optimization methods in various fields of science K_K01, K_K02 K_02 The student has the need for lifelong learning and the ability to motivate other people to expand their qualifications K_K01, K_K02
+0 Reference to

+Symbol Description of course learning outcome programme learning

+outcome

+KNOWLEDGE

+W_01 The student understands the importance of informatics and its K_W01, K_W03,

+applicationsThe student knows the basic concepts related to K_W06

+the optimization method

+W_02 The student knows selected issues of linear programming K_W01, K_W03,

+K_W06

+W_03 The student understands the importance of optimization K_W01, K_W03,

+methods to solve practical problems K_W06

+SKILLS

+U_01 The student is able to apply the basic concepts of optimization K_U07, K_U11 K_U12

+methods

+11.02

+U_02 The student is able to use selected methods of linear K_U07, K_U11 K_U12

+programming

+U_03 The student is able to implement selected algorithms of K U07, K U11 K U12

+optimization methods /

+-

+SOCIAL COMPETENCIES

+K_01 Is ready to assess the level of his or her knowledge and skills. К_КО1, К_КО2

+The student can conduct a critical evaluation of the received

+information.

+K_02 K_02 He can show initiative and efficiency while working on a K_K01, K

+project